Thank you for Visiting

 I hope you enjoy reading my blog.
 On this page I try to keep up-dated details of my classes.

 If you want to know more about my creative writing teaching, check out the Workshops and Courses tab I’ve added (above).

-WEA classes in Gloucestershire
+Sign up for WEA classes in Autumn 2017

-Cost: £64.00.
-Free to anyone in receipt of a recognised means tested benefit.
+See individual courses for cost.
+WEA classes are generally free for anyone in receipt of a recognised means tested benefit.

 Time: 10.15 – 12.15

 Compare and contrast the novels ‘What Maisie Knew’ by Henry James and ‘Behind the Scenes at the Museum’ by Kate Atkinson and think about how they reflect their eras.
 Read in comfortable stages at home, then share ideas and questions about characters, developments, historical and literary context.
 We’ll be thinking about childhoods, past & present.